-30.1.
+- 30.1.
 Basis of Negotiations.
-The provisions of this Article have been negotiated to address the effects upon members by the City's use of Part-Time and Reserve Police Officers.
+The provisions of this Article have been negotiated to address the effects upon members by the City's use of Part-Time and Reserve Police Officers. - 30.2.

-30.2.
 Reserve Officers.
 The following provisions apply regarding the effects on bargaining unit members by use of Reserve Officers.

-A. Upon hire, a Reserve Officer must complete the Reserve Field Training Program under the direction of a member; and

-B. A Reserve Officer shall only be used in a Patrol assignment, including traffic and special events and for limited surveillance, investigative and/or station support assignments under the direction of a member, Chief, or Deputy Chief, provided no full-time member shall thereby be displaced from his or her assignment or from an opportunity for an assignment.
-When performing patrol duties in a cruiser assignment, a Reserve Officer must be accompanied by a member, Deputy Chief, or Chief.
+- A. Upon hire, a Reserve Officer must complete the Reserve Field Training Program under the direction of a member; and - B. A Reserve Officer shall only be used in a Patrol assignment, including traffic and special events and for limited surveillance, investigative and/or station support assignments under the direction of a member, Chief, or Deputy Chief, provided no full-time member shall thereby be displaced from his or her assignment or from an opportunity for an assignment.
+When performing patrol duties in a cruiser assignment, a Reserve Officer must be accompanied by a member, Deputy Chief, or Chief. - 30.3.

-30.3.
 Part-Time Officers.
-Reference throughout this section to "Full-Time Officers" means members of both bargaining units, unless noted otherwise.

-- A. Part-Time Officers are subject to taking work direction from Full-Time Officers. - B. No rank above Police Officer shall include Part-Time personnel. - C. Part-Time Officers shall be laid off, regardless of seniority, before any Full-Time Officer is laid off. - D. The City will not use Part-Time Officers as a means of avoiding adding additional Full-Time Officers. - E. Except as provided in Civil Service Commission Rule 7.06, as effective September 6, 2002, Part-Time Officers shall be subject to the same Civil Service testing requirements for original appointment as Full Time Officers in the rank of Police Officer (with age-graded physical fitness as applicable to Full Time Officers). - EF.
-Part-Time Officers shall only be used in the following assignments: - 1.
+Reference throughout this section to "Full-Time Officers" means members of both bargaining units, unless noted otherwise. - A. Part-Time Officers are subject to taking work direction from Full-Time Officers. - B. No rank above Police Officer shall include Part-Time personnel. - C. Part-Time Officers shall be laid off, regardless of seniority, before any Full-Time Officer is laid off. - D. The City will not use Part-Time Officers as a means of avoiding adding additional Full-Time Officers. - E. Part-Time Officers shall only be used in the following assignments: - 1.
 For specific traffic enforcement programs of limited and certain durations, provided that Full-Time Officers are given first opportunity to work any traffic enforcement program for which overtime payments are authorized by the City or available from an outside source; - 2.
-For residential and business checks; - 3.
+For residential and business checks: - 3.
 As Court Liaison Officer; - 4.
-As Court Bailiff; - 5.
-For providing training in specific instances where the Part-Time Officer has obtained the expertise to conduct such training by prior experience or employment, provided that the Training Officer is not thereby displaced from his or her assignment and retains responsibility for the Division's training programs;

-- 6. As a Property Room Officer; and - 7.
-For any assignment agreed to by the City and the FOP through the Labor Relations Committee. - FG.
-Part-Time Officers shall not be assigned to duties which would displace Full-Time Officers from their assignments, including ancillary assignments such as Range Officer, etc. In this regard, a Full-Time Officer will not be reassigned from his or her regular assignment to allow Part-Time Officers to perform these duties.
-A Part-Time Officer or officers may be assigned to perform the Court Bailiff, Court Liaison Officer, and Property Room duties. - GH.
-It is understood that Part-Time Officers have the responsibility to perform any duty expected of a Full-Time Officer when exigent circumstances necessitate the performance of such duties.
+As Court Bailiff: - 5.
+For providing training in specific instances where the Part-Time Officer has obtained the expertise to conduct such training by prior experience or employment, provided that the Training Officer is not thereby displaced from his or her assignment and retains responsibility for the Division's training programs; - 6.
+As a Property Room Officer; and - 7.
+For any assignment agreed to by the City and the FOP through the Labor Relations Committee. - F. Part-Time Officers shall not be assigned to duties which would displace Full-Time Officers from their assignments, including ancillary assignments such as Range Officer, etc. In this regard, a Full-Time Officer will not be reassigned from his or her regular assignment to allow Part-Time Officers to perform these duties.
+A Part-Time Officer or officers may be assigned to perform the Court Bailiff, Court Liaison Officer, and Property Room duties.

-30.4.
+- G. It is understood that Part-Time Officers have the responsibility to perform any duty expected of a Full-Time Officer when exigent circumstances necessitate the performance of such duties. - 30.4.
 Special Duty.
 No Part-Time Officer or Reserve Officer may be given special duty unless the special duty work has first been offered to members on the special duty list and declined by these members.
 No special duty work shall be offered to a Reserve Officer until after the Reserve Officer has completed his or her FTO program.